imdwipayana/Portfolio-Projects/67 GB Full Data Analysis/README.md

 1. Try one month of data on January 2009 from Ney York Yellow Taxi.
 The Python analysis can be found [here](https://github.com/imdwipayana/Portfolio-Projects/blob/main/67%20GB%20Full%20Data%20Analysis/yellow%20taxi%20january%202009.ipynb).
 2. Add more monthly dataset until all data in 2009 are included.
 3. Then add all year of New York Yellow Taxi dataset from 2009 until 20023.
 4. Then add dataset from different taxi such as Green Taxi and High Volume for Hire Taxi.
+The data manipulation can be foun in [here](https://github.com/imdwipayana/Portfolio-Projects/blob/main/67%20GB%20Full%20Data%20Analysis/Data%20Manipulation%20New%20York%20Taxi%20Tip%20Prediction.ipynb)
 5. Transformation to Time Series data can be found [here](https://github.com/imdwipayana/Portfolio-Projects/blob/main/67%20GB%20Full%20Data%20Analysis/new_york_taxi_time_series.ipynb)